leotoueg/AirBnb-Data-Analysis/README.md

 # AirBnb-Data-Analysis
 Hypothesis Testing and Variable Correlation
-#Assignment in the .ipynb notebook
+#Report in the .ipynb notebook

+Data Visualisation and Correlation Analysis